 There is a very high threat of kidnapping in the Far North region and in areas close to the border with Nigeria's Borno and Adamawa states.
 Militants have kidnapped several foreigners from this area in recent years.

-In March 2015, a number of kidnappings and attempted kidnappings occurred in or new Garoua-Boulai, in the east of Cameroon, near the border with Central African Republic.
+In March 2015, a number of kidnappings and attempted kidnappings occurred in or new Garoua-Boulai, in the east of Cameroon, near the border with CAR.
+Foreigners have also been targeted in Northwest and Southwest regions of Cameroon.

 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
-The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
 If you decide to travel to an area where there is a particular threat of kidnapping, seek professional security advice and have effective personal security measures in place.

 Civil unrest and political tension

-- Avoid demonstrations and large public gatherings throughout Cameroon as can turn violent
+- Avoid demonstrations and large public gatherings throughout Cameroon as they can turn violent

 - Monitor the news and other sources for information on planned and possible demonstrations